huntforhomesaz/cleanout2closing-site/content/pages/about.md

 In plain terms, I have spent years:

-- In peopleâ€™s homes and yards, helping them through stressful projects.
+- In people's homes and yards, helping them through stressful projects.
-- Around heavy cleanouts, repairs, and â€œwe do not know where to startâ€ situations.
+- Around heavy cleanouts, repairs, and "we do not know where to start" situations.
 - Inside organizations where trust, documentation, and clear communication matter.

 Cleanout2Closing is the way I bring all of that together for families and professionals dealing with estate and transition properties in Tucson.